zanderso/weather_underground_api_dart/README.md

 *   radar + satellite
 *   autocomplete

 Also, error checking is abysmal.
 All to be improved soon.

+### Notes ###
+If your API key does not include access to a particular function, the WeatherUndergound returns no indication that access is not allowed, other than a complete data structure with no values.
+This library also does no checking to ensure values provided from WeatherUndergound are valid.
+This will be addressed in a later version

+### TODO ###
+-   Implement error handling
+-   Check that returned values are valid
+-   Implement radar
+-   Implement satellite
+-   Implement radar + satellite
+-   Implement autocomplete
+-   Modify returned values to intended types instead of strings

 ### Change Log ###
 0.1.2 - Fixed a left behind debug print statement